Leaf Peeping Near Tucson: Fall Color on Mt. Lemmon

 Hiking at Mt.
 Lemmon

-Both pines and deciduous trees which change beautiful hues of gold and red, typically around the 2nd or 3rd week of October line the trails of the Santa Catalina mountains.
+Both pines and deciduous trees which change beautiful hues of gold and red, typically around the 2nd or 3rd week of October, liven up the Santa Catalina mountains.
 Of course, there are many more amazing places to see fall foliage all over the country.
 In fact, Flagstaff (just 3 and a half hours north) is home to the most amazing foliage in Arizona, and maybe even out West.
 Nevertheless, Mt.
 Lemmon is the closest leaf peeping destination near Tucson.

 Unfortunately, fall in Tucson usually means daytime temps finally dropping into the mid 80’s-mid 90’s after months on end of 100 degree temperatures.
 While the morning temps are a bit cooler, it just doesn’t feel like fall…at all!
 Thus, locals and tourists both make their way up to Summerhaven to enjoy the cooler temps and drastically different scenery.
 I wouldn’t recommend going out of your way to see the fall foliage here as Flagstaff’s fall season is much more impressive.
 That being said, if you are a local feeling like you have been cooped up in the house for months on end, Mount Lemmon works as a quick convenient daytrip.
 Even if you see no fall color, at least you get to enjoy cooler fall temperatures in a more picturesque setting.